 Guided hikes at Northern Virginia State Parks are ideal for families, infrequent hikers, and anyone who'd like to explore a park with a group.
 Everyone is also welcome to skip the guided events and create their own First Day Hikes at Virginia State Parks.

 Here are four beautiful Virginia State Parks in Northern VA where you can enjoy a variety of First Day Hikes.

 First Day Hikes at Leesylvania State Park

 First Day Hikes at Mason Neck State Park

 Mason Neck State Park has a fun collection of trails from easy to moderate in difficulty.
-Plan your hike with our guide to Mason Neck State Park: Nature and Outdoor Fun.
+Plan your hike with our guide to Mason Neck State Park Nature and Outdoor Fun.
 In 2023, the park will welcome First Day hikers with a day of ranger-led hikes of varying lengths.

 First Day Hiking Trails at Sky Meadows State Park

 Start the new year with a stunning sunrise when you hike to one of the overlooks at Sky Meadows State Park.
 The gates open at 5:30 AM on New Year's Day and admission to the park is free all day.

 First Hike Fairfax at County Parks

 - Upload your favorite photo from your hike to enter the First Hike Photo Contest.
-There are several categories including a Pets catetgory that's new in 2022.
+There are several categories including Best in Show for Landscapes, Wildlife, People, and Pets.